deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

 with :math:`n` the number of elements.
 An absolute threshold on the norm means different accuracy at different resolutions: 1.8e-7 per element at 32x32 and 2.3e-8 at 256x256 for the same nominal value.
-The floor is derived from ``torch.finfo(dtype).eps`` rather than hard-coded, since a literal tuned for float64 is unreachable in float32.
+The floor is derived from ``torch.finfo(dtype).eps`` rather than hard-coded, so the same rule applies in float32 and float64.

 **Falling short of** ``eps`` **is not an error.** The certificate :math:`\|x^\star - x\| \le \|\nabla_x h\|/\mu` holds at *any* residual, so a solve that stalls at the precision floor still returns a valid, merely wider bound.
 Raising would discard a correct reconstruction along with a usable certificate.
-The solver detects the floor by observing that the residual has stopped improving, rather than predicting it from ``finfo(dtype).eps``: the reachable value depends on conditioning and on FFT error in the Lipschitz normalisation, and a constant calibrated on one problem was measured to be out by a factor of four on another.
+The reachable residual depends on the problem's conditioning, the dtype, and FFT error in the Lipschitz normalisation, so it is detected by observing that the residual has stopped improving rather than predicted from ``finfo(dtype).eps`` alone.
+The best iterate is retained, since the residual is not monotone once it is precision-limited.
 A solve still improving when it exhausts ``max_iter`` remains a hard error.

-**Verified, not assumed.** Against a float64 reference on identical inputs (same data and probe direction generated in float64 and cast down), the float32 hypergradient is inexact but not biased:
+**Float32 hypergradient accuracy.** Against a float64 reference on identical inputs (same data and probe direction generated in float64 and cast down), the float32 hypergradient is inexact but not biased:

 .. list-table::
    :header-rows: 1